denten-books/plain-text/1-metaphor.md

 trope.
 The metaphor "dries up" when we begin recognizing it without apprehension [@shklovsky_voskreshenie_1914].
 It no longer generates new connections between domains, but merely reinforces existing ones.
-Vilem Flusser notes that habituated idiom proceeds "smoothly," giving us no pause, without "bumps or interruptions" [@flusser_freedom_2003, 13 and 82].
+Vilem Flusser put it another way, in writing that habituated idiom proceeds "smoothly," giving us no pause, without "bumps or interruptions" [@flusser_freedom_2003, 13 and 82].

 Lakoff famously took exception with the idea of dead metaphors, arguing that even those metaphors that are thoroughly habituated still play a vital part in